nalibjchn/FaceAgingGANs/IPCGAN_Face_Aging_5AgeGroups/README.md

    python tools_get_trainfiles.py ../DATA/TestSet_FGNET
 ```
 4) Optional:
-train_label_pair.txt is two columns which is random numbers between 0 to 4 (five age groups), and the two numbers should be different each row.
+train_label_pair.txt is two columns which are random numbers between 0 to 4 (five age groups), and the two numbers should be different each row.

 ## 2. Download four pre-train models into "checkpoints" folder.
 link: https://drive.google.com/drive/folders/1AN4V-cdq0pIUXtXyWBtIcveJI12WZnlh?usp=sharing